roothaxor/The-Password-Manager/README.md

 Just enter the Main Password, Panic Password and CipherKey Make sure CipherKey is 16 letter long
 ```
-Remember: Config.py will require admin priv's because it is going to access the windows registry to add Key's for Right-Click access to Password Generator
+Remember: Config.py will require admin privilege because it is going to access the windows registry to add Key's for Right-Click access to Password Generator
 ##### Panic Password

 Ok, incase you are forced to open the password manager, Enter the panic password